 What are stimulants?

-Stimulants are drugs that temporarily increase mental or physical function or both.
-Some stimulants commonly prescribed for autism spectrum disorder (ASD) are dexamphetamine and methylphenidate – for example, Ritalin, Attenta and Concerta.
+Stimulants are medicines that temporarily increase mental or physical function or both.
+Some stimulants commonly prescribed for autistic people are dexamphetamine and methylphenidate.

 Who are stimulants for?

 Stimulants can be prescribed to people with attention deficit hyperactivity disorder (ADHD).
-This can include children with autism spectrum disorder (ASD).
+Some autistic children might also be diagnosed with ADHD.

 What are stimulants used for?

 Stimulants are used to improve difficulties with attention, impulsivity and hyperactivity.

 Stimulant medicines have been around for over 50 years.
 They’ve been used to reduce impulsivity, hyperactivity and inattention in children with ADHD since the 1980s.